obelisk/sshcerts/README.md

 # sshcerts
-sshcerts (formerly rustica-keys) is the a library for parsing, creation, and signing of OpenSSH certificates.
-It was originally based on `rust-sshkeys` by @dnaeon (and his licence is present at the top of `mod.rs` in the ssh module) but has been significantly expanded to offer a greater writer API, certificate signature validation, issuing new certificates, and more.
+sshcerts (formerly rustica-keys) is a library for parsing, creating, and signing OpenSSH certificates.
+It was originally based on `rust-sshkeys` by @dnaeon but has been significantly expanded to offer a greater writer API, certificate signature validation, issuing new certificates, and more.

-The library optionally contains other functionality for Yubikey key management.
-The Yubikey management module can be used to provision slot with keys that can never leave the device.
-To enable this functionality use the feature `yubikey`
+This library contains other optional functionality for Yubikey key management.
+The Yubikey management module can be used to provision slot with keys that can never leave the device and SSH module for SSH signatures backed by a Yubikey.
+To enable this functionality use the feature `yubikey`.

 ## Builds
 ![macOS and Ubuntu Builds](https://github.com/obelisk/sshcerts/workflows/macOS%20+%20Ubuntu/badge.svg)